 - Cross Ange: In a world where mages are commoners, every muggle is treated worse than a witch; not only are muggles forced to a deserted island where they secretly fight an invasion force of alien dragons in highly unstable cool mecha with a disturbingly high death rate, but the friends and family who actually cared for them slowly erode in opinion until it's as if they hated their muggle companion all along.
-Including Ange's beloved little sister; Princess Nunnally that bitch is NOT.
+Including Ange's beloved little sister Sylvia.
+(In her possible defense it might have been her older brother Julio convincing her Ange was to blame for the death of their parents.)
 Muggles are treated like devil spawn even if their behavior doesn't change or they show exceptional merit and mercy.
 Though this is only partly their fault: it's revealed near the end that the mana they use is like meth, only it makes them obedient to an abusive thousand-year-old pervert.
 In response to this, said muggles have no qualms with opening fire on civilians for their past torments (said civilians usually shown having guns, and planning to use them first), but show mercy to traitors in their ranks for harsher war crimes.

 - One major exception: Momoka is a mage who never loses her loyalty to Ange, even though she thinks that most muggles are scary dangerous.
 This is explained by her abnormally high willpower, which allows her to use magic on the pervert who invented mana and controls it like a computer.